Bentley Career Services Ranked #1 in the Nation by the Princeton Review.

 The Bentley Library is outfitted with computer workstations, group study rooms, and wireless network access.
 It also has an exceptional number of online database resources.

-Our Career Services office was recently ranked #5 in the nation by The Princeton Review.
+Our Career Services office was recently ranked #1 in the nation by The Princeton Review.
 This office offers workshops and panels, self-assessment tools, advising sessions, career fairs, on-campus recruiting, and networking events that pave the way for professional success.
-Internship and job preparation starts during your first year on campus with the innovative Career Development Introduction Seminar (CDI 101), which lays the groundwork for professional success.
+Internship and job preparation starts during the first year on campus with the innovative Career Development Introduction Seminar (CDI 101), which lays the groundwork for professional success, and the recently launched Career Communities that introduce students to industry professionals to explore how classroom knowledge can impact business communities.

-International students are an integral part of the Bentley community, comprising 16% of the undergraduate population and representing nearly 100 countries.
+International students are an integral part of the Bentley community, comprising 23% of the campus population and representing nearly 100 countries.

 Bentley is home to more than 100 student organizations, so you can make new friends with common interests or challenge yourself with something different.
 We hold a student activities fair each year, giving students the chance to get to know our clubs and groups firsthand.

 Athletic programs include intramurals, recreational sports, and more than 20 varsity teams in NCAA Divisions I and II.
-The Dana Athletic Center houses a weight and fitness complex, a food court, locker rooms, a basketball court, volleyball and racquetball courts, a competition-size pool with a diving tank, and saunas.
-Outdoor facilities include soccer and baseball fields, tennis courts, and a track.
+The Dana Athletic Center houses a weight and fitness complex, food court, locker rooms, a basketball court, volleyball and racquetball courts, a competition-size pool with a diving tank, and saunas.
+Outdoor facilities include soccer and baseball fields, a track, and tennis courts.

 Located in Waltham, Massachusetts, Bentley University is just nine miles west of Boston.
 As the country’s ultimate college town, Boston offers a host of options for fun, ranging from culture and entertainment to championship sports and world-class shopping.
 Bentley’s free shuttle makes regular trips to Harvard Square in Cambridge, just a subway ride from the city.

-Type of College: Internationally recognized business university focused on integrating business and the arts and sciences
+Type of school: Internationally recognized business university focused on integrating business and the arts and sciences

 Size of Campus: 163-acre suburban campus located just minutes from Boston, Massachusetts, with a free shuttle to Harvard Square

-Number of Students: 4,264 undergraduate students; 16% international; 96% freshman retention rate; 90% of students complete one internship; over 95% postgraduate placement rate
+Number of Students: 4,203 undergraduate students; 94% freshman retention rate; 93% of students completing one internship; over 95% postgraduate placement rate

 Colleges, Programs, and Degrees: